Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: System Dynamics

 \section{System Dynamics}

-In this section, we introduce the overall system dynamics modeling.
-We consider a team of $n$ MAVs cooperatively transporting a rigid body payload.
-Each MAV has one massless cable attached from it to the payload, as depicted in Fig.~\ref{fig:frame_definition}.
-Without loss of generality, the system's world frame $\worldf$ fixes at a location on the ground.
-The payload frame, $\loadf$, is located at the center of mass of the payload and initially coincides with $\worldf$.
-The relevant variables in our problem are stated in Table~\ref{tab:notation}.
-For any 3 dimensional vector in this paper, we use subscripts $*_{x,y,z}$ represents the 3 elements in the vector correspondingly.
+This section presents the modeling of the overall system dynamics.
+We consider a scenario where a team of $n$ quadrotors cooperatively manipulates a rigid body payload, as illustrated in Fig.~\ref{fig:frame_definition}.
+We establish the world frame $\worldf$ on the ground.
+The payload frame $\loadf$ is located at the payload's center of mass.
+The payload's position and orientation relative to $\worldf$ are denoted by $\loadpos$ and $\loadrot$, respectively.

+The relevant variables in this paper are summarized in Table~\ref{tab:notation}.
+We denote the three elements of any 3D vector using subscripts $*_{x,y,z}$.

-The system dynamics models are developed based on the following assumptions \begin{enumerate} \item Aerodynamic interactions with the ground and other effects caused by high robot velocity are ignored due to its insignificant effect at a low moving speed that's achieved by this system; \item Each cable is assumed to be attached at the center of mass of each robot, each robot's center of gravity coincides with its geometrical center, and all cables are assumed to be massless with no dynamic effects on the system; \item Wind disturbances are ignored, the human operator would only interact with the payload, and all external forces on the payload and each robot are considered to be exerted by a human operator. \end{enumerate} Assumption~\ref{assumption:aero} is made based on the operational velocity, as well as based on the fact that, with our proposed framework, we can specify a spatial distance among agents to minimize these effects.
-This can also be enforced in our safe aware controller presented in Section~\ref{sec:safety_controller}.
-Assumption \ref{assumption:cable} is considered valid as a result of the symmetrical design of the MAV and the lightweight nature of all the cables used.
-Assumption \ref{assumption:human-operator} is based on the fact that in this work, we tackle indoor operating conditions.
+The system dynamics models are developed based on the following assumptions \begin{enumerate} \item Aerodynamic interactions with the ground and other effects caused by high robot velocity are ignored due to its insignificant effect at a low moving speed that's achieved by this system; \item Each cable is assumed to be attached at the center of mass of each robot, each robot's center of gravity coincides with its geometrical center, and all cables are assumed to be massless with no dynamic effects on the system; \item Wind disturbances are ignored, the human operator would only interact with the payload, and all external forces on the payload and each robot are considered to be exerted by a human operator. \end{enumerate} Assumption~\ref{assumption:aero} is justified by the operational velocity, and spatial separation among agents we propose in Section~\ref{sec:nullspace_exploit}, which minimizes aerodynamic effects.
+Assumption \ref{assumption:cable} is based on the symmetrical design of the MAV and the lightweight nature of the cables.
+Finally, Assumption \ref{assumption:human-operator} is relevant due to our focus on indoor operation.